cmueller9977/100-Days-of-Data-and-Python/log.md

 # 100 Days of Data and Python - Personal Log

+### Day 11 - 06.03.2023

+Did a bit yesterday for french too but not that much.
+So, here we have another monday and we start over.

+Checked the mom for this week.
+Don't know.
+It's a really basic dataset and lacks so much info.
+Thinking about to add other sources that could be important to understand the development at least a bit better.

+Dutch-Podcast: Level A2 - B1.
+Works fine.
+Since a few days using the practice function at datacamp for python.
+Nice feature.

+### Day 10 - 04.03.2023

+French: creating excel-files for vocabs.
+Also grammar passé composé.
+Not much more because our visitors.

+### Day 9 - 03.03.2023

+Had an interview.
+Will see what comes around.

+Bug-hunting for publihing reports.
+Now it's working.
+Seems I posted the wrong link but I don't know for sure.

+Heading for week 9 of wow2023.

+Found a template for an interactive CV for Power BI.
+Very nice.
+It's over at wow2023.

 ### Day 8 - 02.03.2023

 Data modeling for makeover monday - caffeine content